-Think of each type of lighting system as a layer, and start with the functional or decorative lighting first.
+Think of each type of lighting system as a layer, and start with the functional or decorative lighting.
 Then fill in between with a different lighting system.
-For example if the selected task and decorative lighting are direct, indirect lighting can balance and fill in.
+For example, if the selected task and decorative lighting are direct, indirect lighting can balance and fill in.

 The degree of contrast and the type of system you choose will depend upon the purpose of the space: is it for work or relaxation?

 What type of activities will happen in the space?
 The amount of lighting or brightness should support the activity.
-Consider the pattern or direction / distribution of light and the surface — will light be absorbed or reflect?
+Consider the pattern or direction/distribution of light and the surface — will the light be absorbed or reflect?

-Will the occupants of the space have any special requirements due to age, vision ability, or other psychological conditions?
+What are the sensory considerations?
+For example, should the “mood” be more dramatic or soft and intimate?
+Will the space's occupants have any special needs due to age, vision ability, or other psychological conditions?

-Light has an inherent color, and it can greatly affect how an object or space appears.
+Light has an inherent color, and it can significantly affect how an object or space appears.

-Light sources have a rating in degrees Kelvin, based on its predominant wavelength color, ranging from about 3,600K to 9,000K.
+Light sources have a rating in degrees Kelvin, called the color temperature, based on its predominant wavelength color, ranging from about 3,600K to 9,000K.

 Remember, the lower the color temperature number, the warmer the light will appear.